 How to Prepare for Making Tax Digital

-If your business is VAT registered, with a rolling 12 months turnover above £85,000, did you know that from April 2019 it will be mandatory for you to keep digital records in relation to your VAT compliance?
+If your business is VAT registered, with a rolling 12 months turnover above £90,000, did you know that it is mandatory for you to keep digital records in relation to your VAT compliance?

-HMRC is introducing Making Tax Digital for VAT from April 2019.
-No longer will you be able to keep your bookkeeping records in a book, on pieces of paper, or even to some degree on a spread sheet.
-You will no longer be able to log in to the HMRC portal and file your VAT return into HMRC’s website – you will be obliged to file through accounting software such as QuickBooks Online.
+HMRC introduced Making Tax Digital for VAT in 2019.
+No longer are you able to keep your bookkeeping records in a book, on pieces of paper, or even to some degree on a spread sheet.
+You are no longer able to log in to the HMRC portal and file your VAT return into HMRC’s website – you are now obliged to file through accounting software such as QuickBooks Online.

-• If you are worried about the transition to software why not speak to a bookkeeper who may be able to provide training or do this for you.
+- If you are worried about using software why not speak to a bookkeeper.
 Many businesses find that outsourcing their bookkeeping is just one less headache for them, freeing up time and reducing the stress.

 Benefits of Using Accounting Software

 So is Making Tax Digital a bad thing?
 No, not at all!
-Once the adjustment has been made – there are many other benefits that the business owner can take advantage of, such as:
+There are many benefits that the business owner can take advantage of, such as:

 How Much Does Accounting Software Cost?

-With QuickBooks Online the monthly subscription can be as little as £12 per month for a VAT registered business.
+With QuickBooks Online the monthly subscriptions vary from £10 to £40 for the majority of small business’s depending on the version you decide to go with.
 QuickBooks is fairly easy to learn if you want to carry out your own bookkeeping and VAT returns.
 For those that prefer to let a professional manage this task for them, the Online version allows both the business owner and a Bookkeeper/Accountant to access the same file remotely.

-If you’re a small business owner in Telford, Shropshire and want help to convert your bookkeeping to being Making Tax Digital Compliant, contact us now Tel 01952 350036 or email info@ladyofledger.co.uk.
+If you’re a small business owner in Telford, Shropshire and want help to convert your bookkeeping to being Making Tax Digital Compliant, contact us via email to find out more – info@ladyofledger.co.uk.